2/21/2025

 Chief Financial Officer

-Yeah, well, we talk about the improvement and our expectations for 2025 Patrick, where we're normalizing for FX that that, you know, whatever the average rate is for the year that we're translating our cash flows that should be done for the debt as well.
-There's nothing particularly unique about the FX rate at December 31st for debt.
-None of our debt matures on December 31st.
-Obviously, that is one reconciling item that we're still working through with the agencies on 2025 or sorry, 2024.
-You know, there's also, you know, the treatment of the fuel securitization in the Nova Scotia power storm, Casa Tampa.
-So there's there's a number of items in 2024 that we're still working through how the rating agencies can treat it.
-But as we look forward and those things are all normalized, we're assuming that FX doesn't have any impact on our credit metrics.
+Yeah, when we talk about the improvement and our expectations for 2025, Patrick, we're normalizing for FX that whatever the average rate is for the year that we're translating our cash flows, that should be done for the debt as well.
+There's nothing particularly unique about, you know, the FX rate at December 31st for debt.
+None of our debt matures on December 31st, obviously.
+That is one reconciling item that we're still working through with the agencies on 2025, or sorry, 2024.
+You know, there's also, you know, the treatment of the fuel securitization in Nova Scotia Power, Storm Cost of Tampa.
+So there's a number of items in 2024 that we're still working through how the rating agencies are going to treat it.
+But as we look forward, and those things are all normalized.
+We're assuming that FX doesn't have any impact on our credit metrics.

 speaker